ScienceIsNeato/my_very_own_jarvis/README.md

 Here's a description of each command-line argument:

 - `-d DEVICE_INDEX` or `--device_index DEVICE_INDEX`: Sets the index of the input device to use.
 The default value is 0.
 - `-t TTS_INTERFACE` or `--tts_interface TTS_INTERFACE`: Sets the text-to-speech interface to use.
-Available options are 'google' or 'natural_reader'.
+Available options are 'google'.
 The default value is 'google'.
 - `--help` or `-h`: Displays usage instructions and a list of available options.

 Once GANGLIA is running, it will listen for voice prompts.
 When you're ready to ask a question or make a request, simply speak into your microphone.
 Once you've finished speaking, GANGLIA will generate a response using OpenAI's GPT-3 engine and speak it aloud using the pyttsx3 library.